marialyk77/Airline_Flight_Delay/README.md

 2. What are the key factors contributing to flight cancellations?

-3. Are there patterns in flight delays or cancellations by day of the week?
+3. Do flight delays or cancellations follow a pattern based on the day of the week?

 ## Summary of Insights